Participate in a Cardiovascular Research Study

 By participating in these research studies you may gain access to treatments that are not yet available, learn more about prevention and actively contribute to the next cardiovascular health discovery, which could help generations to come.

-To learn more about participating in a clinical study at the Frankel CVC, please contact me at 1-888-286-4420 or by email at CVCVolunteer@med.umich.edu.
+To learn more about participating in a clinical study at the Frankel CVC, please contact Katie Wopinsky, Cardiovascular Research Coordinator, at 1-888-286-4420 or by email at CVCVolunteer@med.umich.edu.

-For more information about Katie Wopinsky, visit the Meet the Cardiovascular Research Coordinator page.
+To find out more information about Katie Wopinsky's role as a Cardiovascular Research Coordinator, visit Meet the Cardiovascular Research Coordinator page.